Thai Fight: Business

 The Thai Fight office is located in the Wang Thonglang District of Bangkok.

 After its founding in 2009, the company went on to host its first Thai Fight: King of Muay Thai tournament on August 29, 2010.
 Notable fighters who participated included Fabio Pinca, Youssef Boughanem, Liam Harrison and Vitaly Gurkov.
-The tournament concluded in December 6, 2010, with Pinca emerging as the first-ever Thai Fight champion.
+The tournament concluded on December 6, 2010, with Pinca emerging as the first-ever Thai Fight champion.

 In 2011, the promotion rose to further popularity with its signing of former K-1 World MAX champion and superstar Buakaw Banchamek, who would go on to win two Thai Fight tournaments in 2011 and 2012.
 However, he was engaged in a dispute with his gym at the time: Por.
 Pramuk.
 Buakaw appeared on THAI FIGHT Extreme 2012: Pattaya without the gym's approval, leading to them suing both him and Thai Fight.
 This resulted in Buakaw announcing his retirement from Muay Thai.
 Thai Fight would file a countersuit against Por.
 Pramuk, which eventually led to an agreement between all parties with withdraw all lawsuits.
-Buakaw fought on Thai Fight for the final time at Thai Fight 2012 on December 16, 2012, defeating Vitaly Gurkov to win the 70kg King's Cup Tournament Championship.
+Buakaw fought on Thai Fight for the final time at Thai Fight 2012 on December 16, 2012, defeating Vitaly Gurkov to win the 70 kg King's Cup Tournament Championship.

-Thai Fight held its first overseas event on May 14, 2011 with THAI FIGHT Extreme 2011: France in Cannes, France.
+Thai Fight held its first overseas event on May 14, 2011, with THAI FIGHT Extreme 2011: France in Cannes, France.
 In 2011, three of six Thai Fight events (titled THAI FIGHT Extreme) were held outside of Thailand, with the other two events taking place in Hong Kong and Japan.
 In 2012, Thai Fight also held two international events (also titled THAI FIGHT Extreme) in England and France.
 Between 2011 and 2013, ten THAI FIGHT Extreme events were hosted, five of which were held in foreign countries.

 Thai Fight returned to hosting overseas events in 2014 (titled THAI FIGHT World Battle), visiting Macau and Vietnam.
 In 2015, the promotion held events (now titled THAI FIGHT Proud to Be Thai) in China, Russia and Vietnam.
 The promotion regularly hosts events internationally, in countries such as: Russia, Italy, Spain, Japan, Cambodia, Vietnam, France and England.
 However, there has not been an international event since 2018.

 On November 25, 2017, Thai Fight held the historic KHMER THAI FIGHT event.
 The event was held to strengthen ties between Thailand and Cambodia.
 Being held in Phnom Penh, Cambodia, the event was unlike previous Thai Fight events due to the fact that it featured both Muay Thai and Kun Khmer matches, with the event pitting the Southeast Asian fighters against various foreign fighters.

 As a result of the COVID-19 pandemic, Thai Fight held its first event behind closed doors in 11 years, with THAI FIGHT DMHTT at Siam Omnoi Stadium on April 25, 2021.

 Tourism

-The promotion is run in conjunction with the Tourism Authority of Thailand and is aimed at promoting tourism in the Kingdom of Thailand.
+The promotion is run in conjunction with the Tourism Authority of Thailand and is aimed at promoting tourism in various provinces of the Kingdom of Thailand.